Christianalamassi/Game/README.md

 On the first page of the program is the navigation site and then to the game page.
 In the following sectors, I will go into details for each site individually.

 ### Homepage
-This section provides an navigation buttons to the games or contact the programmer.
+This section provides an navigation buttons to the games and to information page.

 <img src="/assets/images/indexhompa.png">